DeadlyK1tten/arena_log_parser/README.md

 Amaz1ngK1tten = user name.
 0,0,0,0,0,1,0,0 = summary of the Swamp counts for all the possible number of initial swamps, from 0 to 7.
 In this case, it was one trial, with 5 swamps in the initial hand.
+"=1" = trial count (1).

+There is also a "30MULL" test that includes mulligans.
+It is very easy to generate a lot of mulligans, but the mulligan version is not expected to show a bias (based on Douglas' earlier work).

 ### Why this Deck?